 "I cannot think of another Rioja at this price level that offers this much character and fruit" were the words of Robert M. Parker Jr. when writing about Cortijo.
 Rioja is Spain's most prestigious wine region and for younger or neophyte wine drinkers who want to learn more about this magical, storybook wine region, its grapes and its wines, Cortijo Tinto offers a perfect introduction.
-Cortijo means cottage or shack, a reference to the fact that shacks, often times, make better wine than most high-flown Chateaux in Rioja.
+Cortijo means cottage or shack, a reference to the fact that even a humble winery in Rioja can make excellent quality wine.
 The Philosophy of Cortijo is simple: to make better wine, you need to harvest better grapes.
 The quality of Cortijo wines are maintained by maintaining quality in the vineyards.
-Rather than building a chateau or a beautiful tasting room, Cortijo pays to take care of the only meaningful ingredient, the grapes.
+Rather than building a chateau or a beautiful tasting room, Cortijo focuses on cultivating the only meaningful ingredient, the grapes.
 Beginning with the 2009 vintage, Cortijo is made with estate-owned grapes.
-The goal with Cortijo is to show a pure, youthful expression of Rioja Alta.
-Cortijo is a sort of “non-profit organization”.
-It is very difficult to find such a pure expression of Rioja at this price point.
+Cortijo Tinto is a pure, youthful expression of Rioja Alta at an excellent price point.

 WHAT MAKES THIS WINE UNIQUE?
-A pure, bright expression of Estate fruit from Rioja Alta.
+A pure, bright expression of estate-grown fruit from Rioja Alta.
 The emphasis is in the fruit flavors and not the oak.
 An incredible value!
 In the words of Robert M. Parker, JR. "I cannot think of another Rioja at this price level that offers this much character and fruit"

 RATING HISTORY: 2016 90VM, 2016 90JS; 2015 89VM; 2013 89IWC; 2012 89IWC; 2011 88RP & 88+IWC; 2010RP